levilindsey/ludum-dare-50/README.md

 > _**[Play the game!](https://levi.dev/ludum-dare-50)**_

+> I continued development of this game in a separate repo at [github.com/SnoringCatGames/meteor_power](https://github.com/SnoringCatGames/meteor_power).

 > A point-and-click AI platformer.

 > Build solar stations, connect power lines, and collect more energy before you run out and overwhelmed by meteors!